-Buxom Is Better: When Frasier and Lilith Crane visit the island, Frasier makes a couple of comments regarding their German nanny's bosoms, causing Lilith to query "What is this recent obsession you have with large breasts?".
+Buxom Is Better: When Frasier and Lilith Crane visit the island, Frasier makes a couple of comments regarding their Danish nanny's bosoms, causing Lilith to query "What is this recent obsession you have with large breasts?".
 When Frasier then runs into Helen and doesn't remember her, Lilith proclaims, "Of course not.
 Her breasts are smaller than beach balls!"

 Also in 12-year-old Joe's fantasy, Casey is his wife, and when Helen replies with disgust, Joe says "We were 12 years old and Casey was the first to get boobs."